Dudiello/AirConnect/README.md

 ## Synology installation

-Andras has made a nice package for automatic installation & laucnh of airupnp on Syno's
+Andras has made a nice package for automatic installation & launch of airupnp on Syno's

 https://github.com/bandesz/AirConnect-Synology